 - While using public Wi-Fi – sure, it’s great to save some mobile data by hooking up your phone to the coffee shop Wi-Fi, but public hotspots are particularly vulnerable to hacker attacks.
 If you use a VPN while connected to public Wi-Fi, your online traffic is invisible, so you can browse in full privacy without putting your data at risk

-- While travelling – if you want to access your home content while jet-setting off on holiday or popping on a plane for a business trip, you can simply use your VPN to change your location
+- While traveling – if you want to access your home content while jet-setting off on holiday or popping on a plane for a business trip, you can simply use your VPN to change your location

 - While browsing the internet – marketers, service providers, government agencies, and others all jump at the opportunity to track and collect your private data and browsing history.
 Put a stop to it by hiding your activity through a VPN